What is Lemtrada?

 - are pregnant or plan to become pregnant.
 Lemtrada may harm your unborn baby.

-- There is a pregnancy registry for females who are exposed to Lemtrada during pregnancy.
-The purpose of the registry is to collect information about the health of females exposed to Lemtrada and their baby.
-If you become pregnant while taking Lemtrada, talk to your healthcare provider about registering by calling 1-866-758-2990.
+- There is a pregnancy surveillance program for people who are exposed to Lemtrada during pregnancy.
+The purpose of the program is to collect information about the health of pregnant people exposed to Lemtrada and their babies.
+If you become pregnant, inform your healthcare provider.

 - you should use birth control while receiving Lemtrada and for 4 months after your course of treatment.